 The Patriot League, which was founded on the principles of admitting athletes who are academically representative of their class, is in its third decade of academic and athletic achievement.
 Participation in athletics at Patriot League institutions is viewed as an important component of a well-rounded education.

 The Patriot League began as a successful Division I-AA (now called Football Championship Subdivision) football conference in 1986.
-Full League members include American, Army, Boston University, Bucknell, Colgate, Holy Cross, Lafayette, Lehigh, Loyola Maryland and Navy.
-Associate members include Fordham in football, Massachusetts Institute of Technology in women's rowing, Georgetown in both football and women's rowing and Richmond in women's golf.
+Full League members include American, Army West Point, Boston University, Bucknell, Colgate, Holy Cross, Lafayette, Lehigh, Loyola Maryland and Navy.
+Associate members include Fordham in football, Georgetown in both football and women's rowing, Massachusetts Institute of Technology in women's rowing and Richmond in women's golf.

 These member institutions are among the oldest and most prestigious in the nation.
 Alumni from Patriot League colleges and universities have played a leadership role in the shaping of our country.